mfkhan267/jenkins_on_azure2024/deploy_webapp.md

 # Configure Jenkins to managed your Credentials

-We will not create our Credentials and Secrets within Jenkins.
-This will allow the Jenkins Pipeline job to connect into our Azure Account and work with Azure resources like Web App and ACR.
+Let us now create our credentials and secrets within Jenkins.
+This will allow the Jenkins Pipeline jobs to connect into our Azure Account and work with Azure resources like Web App and Azure Container Registry.

 From the Jenkins Dashboard > Manage Jenkins > Credentials > System > Global credentials > Add credentials

-## Add Azure service principal to a Jenkins credential
+## Add an Azure service principal inside the Jenkins Credential Manager

 The following steps show how to manager your Azure credential with Jenkins: